Grammar: Literary Device / Technique

 Mark Twain’s The Adventures of Huckleberry Finn Setting Definition: An environment or surrounding establishing where and when and under what circumstances the story is taking place and includes the action and the mood.

 Read more in “Literary Elements: Setting“.
-Symbolism Definition: Symbols are images, ideas, sounds or words that represent (and help to understand) much more complex, and generally more abstract ideas and/or qualities.
-The symbol will have a meaning that is different from its literal definition, generally an object that represents another.
-Be aware that the meaning of a symbol can change depending upon the context in which it is used.
+Symbolism Definition: Symbols are images, ideas, sounds or words used repeatedly that represent (and help to understand) much more complex, and generally more abstract ideas and/or qualities.

 Return to top or post contents